tagspaces/documentation/tutorials/s3-bucket-locations.md

 ![Create S3 bucket success](/media/aws/aws-s3-create-success.png)

-## Set the CORS setting of the bucket
+## Set the CORS settings of the bucket
-This is an optional step, needed only if you want to access the bucket from TagSpaces Enterprise edition.
+This is an optional step, needed only if you want to access the bucket from [TagSpaces Enterprise](https://www.tagspaces.org/products/enterprise/) edition.

 ![Create S3 bucket](/media/aws/aws-s3-cors.png)